LingConLab/documentation/dialect_corpora_platform.md

 Also set the same tags in `/corpus_spoco/settings/meta.json` file as in a template example, in `/corpus_spoco/backend/get_results.php` and in `/corpus_data/REBUILDCORPUSnoSoundfilesRolling.sh` (lines starting with `cwb-encode`).

+If needed, change number and positions of green buttons with meta tags in `corpus_spoco/jsapp/languageQuery/languageQuery.html`.

 ---

 ## Corpus generation